go-go-golems/go-go-labs/web/voyage/app.md

 1. **Action:** Click the "Import" button and select a JSON file.
 2. **Behavior:** The selected file is parsed and validated.
 3. **Result:** If valid, the imported state replaces the current application state, and the UI is updated accordingly.

+### Saving Fragment Selection

+1. **Action:** Click the "Save Fragment Selection" button.
+2. **Behavior:** A modal appears with an input field for the selection name.
+3. **Result:** Upon confirmation, the current fragment selection is saved with the given name and added to the Saved Selections list.

+### Restoring Saved Selection

+1. **Action:** Click on a saved selection in the Saved Selections list.
+2. **Behavior:** The corresponding fragment checkboxes are updated to match the saved selection.
+3. **Result:** The current prompt is updated with the restored fragments.

+### Deleting Saved Selection

+1. **Action:** Click the "Delete" button next to a saved selection.
+2. **Behavior:** The selected saved selection is removed from the list.
+3. **Result:** The saved selection is no longer available for restoration.

 ---